NeuroTech-Leuven/TheMindWitcher/src/Imaginary Movement/README.md

 As the raw EEG data may contain drift, high frequency noise and/or powerline noise, the EEG data is first band-pass filtered using the cut-off frequencies 0.5 Hz and 40 Hz.
 Higher frequency information removal from the signal is no issue here, as we're mainly interested in the 8-30 Hz frequency range where signals from the motor cortex are found.
 After this, the EEG data is rereferenced using common average rereferencing, as this is considered to be beneficial for EEG classification tasks in general.
 In a last step, the data is epoched into 2 second windows with a given label.
 This data is then passed on to any of our model pipelines discussed below.

-## Machine learning model
+## Decoder 1: Machine learning
 In the machine learning pipeline, three pipeline components were designed to work together meticulously.
-First, a Common Spatial Pattern (CSP) filter estimation step takes place for every subject.
-Here, a spatial filter is estimated in a subject-dependent manner to increase the discriminativity between our two IM classes.
+First, a Common Spatial Patterns (CSP) filter estimation step takes place for every subject.
+Here, a spatial filter is estimated in a subject-dependent manner to increase the discrimination between our two IM classes.
 In short, this is done through the maximization of a class-variance ratio criterion, but more details and a more in-depth theoretical background can be found in the extensively documented jupyter notebooks.
 After this, a feature extraction step takes place, where Power Spectral Density (PSD) features and temporal features are calculated for the 8-15 Hz frequency band.
 In a last step, a gradient boosted classifier is trained on all the subjects' epochs' extracted features.

 ![Slide5](https://github.com/NeuroTech-Leuven/TheMindWitcher/assets/141845184/5f90df8b-c703-4ca5-b6c2-6dbb8e38acaa)